All hail the smartphone

-1. You can change the launcher on your Android
+1. Change the launcher on Android

 Almost every smartphone maker overlays Android with its own interface, be it Samsung's TouchWiz or HTC's Sense.
 They spend enormous amounts of time making sure they get it just right, trying to improve on stock Android while standing out from the crowd.